MrHedmad/hub/content/about.md

 Find [an example here](https://github.com/OSCTorino/generate-certificates).
 My Curriculum Vitae is created with custom Typst code, for example.

+## What I'm interested in

+I'm deeply interested in how data shapes our lives.
+I feel that privacy and giving meninful choices to users regarding it is a must in the digital-first age we are living in.
+I am generally against AI being baked in in every corner of the net, given its current limitations and environmental costs.

+I have a particular interest in productivity systems, like Bullet Journalling, Second brains and Zettelkasten.
+I think I read too many books about them.

+In my free time I like playing video- and board- games and reading.
+My favourite author is probably Agatha Christie.

 ## Academic achievements, degrees and scientific publications

 I have a Bachelor's in Biology and a Masters' in Cellular and Molecular Biology.